Coronavirus: Dublin hospitals under ‘significant pressure’ as county set for Level 3

 Some hospital in Dublin are coming under “significant pressure” from the rise of coronavirus cases, head of the HSE Paul Reid has said.

-Ireland’s hospitals are not being overwhelmed but “we are seeing the impact of the rising cases”, Mr Reid told RTÉ radio’s Morning Ireland.
+Ireland’s hospitals are not being overwhelmed but “we are seeing the impact of the rising cases”, Mr Reid said.

 The Government is expected to approve a proposal to move Dublin to Level 3 of the Covid restrictions from Friday midnight.